Soviet annexation of Eastern Galicia and Volhynia: Aftermath

 Following the Soviet annexation of Eastern Galicia and Volhynia, the Ukrainian SSR would gain more land following the Soviet occupation of Bessarabia and Northern Bukovina.
 Due to it, Ukraine gained Northern Bukovina, Northern Bessarabia, Budjak (Southern Bessarabia) and the Hertsa region from Romania.
-However, the Moldavian Autonomous Soviet Socialist Republic (Moldavian ASSR) within Ukraine was abolished and large parts of it were given to the newly created Moldavian Soviet Socialist Republic (Moldavian SSR), which emerged from the rest of Bessarabia.
+However, the Moldavian Autonomous Soviet Socialist Republic (Moldavian ASSR) within Ukraine was abolished and half of it (Transnistria) was given to the newly created Moldavian Soviet Socialist Republic (Moldavian SSR), which emerged from the rest of Bessarabia.

 On June 22, 1941 Operation Barbarossa began, and western Ukraine was captured within weeks.
 Prior to retreating, the Soviet authorities, unwilling to evacuate prisoners, chose to kill all inmates whether or not they had committed major or minor crimes and whether or not they were held for political reasons.
 Estimates of the number of people killed vary from 15,000 to 40,000.
 Due to the brutality of the Soviet administration, many Ukrainians initially welcomed the German invasion.
 On June 30, 1941, Ukrainian nationalist commandos under German command captured Lviv which had been evacuated by Soviet forces and declared an independent state allied with Nazi Germany.
 This movement was quashed by the Germans, who split up western Ukraine.
 Galicia, which had once been part of Austria, was made part of the General Government together with occupied Poland, while Volhynia was split off and attached to the Reichskommissariat Ukraine.
 Romania also regained its former lands and expanded further into Ukrainian territory, including the important city of Odessa, through the formation of the Transnistria Governorate, not formally annexed by Romania but administrated by it.
 All of these regions would be captured and reintegrated into Soviet Ukraine in 1944.

-The Ukrainian SSR's borders would change during the rest of World War II or shortly after it.
+The Ukrainian SSR's borders would change during the rest of World War II and shortly after it.
 It was given Carpathian Ruthenia from Czechoslovakia and some Danubian islands and the Snake Island in the Black Sea from Romania but lost Zakerzonia to Soviet-occupied Poland.
 The same thing would happen with the Belastok Region of Soviet Belarus.
-The 1954 transfer of Crimea from the Russian SSR to the Ukrainian SSR would ultimately consolidate the legally and internationally recognized borders of Ukraine existing today.
+The 1954 transfer of Crimea from the Russian SFSR to the Ukrainian SSR would ultimately consolidate the legally and internationally recognized borders of Ukraine as they are today.